The Importance Of Continuing Your Medical Education

 There is no limit to how much we can learn, and the importance of what we learn is what sets us apart.
 The most successful men and women in our industry are the ones who understand that your education doesn’t end when you graduate and start your professional career, that the path to enlightenment and self-growth is one you’ll walk forever.
 That’s why continued medical education is so important, and that’s why we’ve dedicated our life’s work to providing CME-accredited educational content to all members of the CT community.

 We know that you — the radiologists, medical physicists, radiology technologists, cardiologists, and healthcare administrators — have a will to learn matched only by a desire for more free time, therefore, ease of access is very important.
-Our annual international symposium for CT covers hundreds of Continuing Medical Education (CME) accredited CT-specific topics over the course of four days.
-This content is later packaged and released as CME accredited courses available through ISCT’s Education On-Demand site, which allows access to over 300 innovative talks and a wide variety of CME accredited courses directed by industry leaders and radiology experts from around the country.
+Our annual international symposium for CT covers hundreds of CT-specific topics over the course of a few days.
+This content is later packaged and released as CME accredited courses available through ISCT’s Education On-Demand site, which contains access to hundreds of innovative talks given by industry leaders and radiology experts from around the country.
+The full content from our 2018 symposium will be launching soon, and is accredited for up to 18.50 credit hours.

 Online learning has evolved as a game changer for many in the healthcare industry, where busy schedules and long hours make it difficult to find the time to slip away to an educational conference.
 Our on-demand content is a flexible learning option that allows members of the radiology community to continue their medical education on a timeline that works for their specific needs.